 Maggie Aland, Marketing and Review Editor, Fit Small Business

 One of the many factors of retail loss is human error.
-To resolve this, you need to keep an accurate count of your inventory as soon as it reaches your store, but this can be a challenge when merchandise moves quickly through your sales process.
-Lightspeed allows for mobile store counts, so your employees can count your merchandise without having to bring them to the scanner.
+To resolve this, use a POS system to keep an accurate count of your inventory as soon as it reaches your store, and merchandise moves quickly through your sales process.
+A POS system like Lightspeed allows for mobile store counts, so your employees can count your merchandise without having to bring them to the scanner.
 This makes tracking easier and less prone to loss by human error.
 Click here. for a free trial.

 6. Use Technology to Minimize Loss